aiven/aiven-docs/docs/platform/howto/saml/add-azure-idp.md

 ## Troubleshooting

-If you get an error message suggesting you contact your administrator, try these steps:
+If you get an error message suggesting you contact your administrator:

 1. Go to the Microsoft Azure AD user profile for the users.
 1. In **Contact Info**, check whether the **Email** field is blank.